acoppes/acoppes/site/_drafts/test-draft.markdown

 [^1]: When we used LibGDX and Artemis at Gemserk we created our [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/), it felt like oviously necessary to customize logic.

 [^2]: Yes, I tried Unity ECS multiple times during development, it wasn't ready for what I wanted and it was hard to explain to new developers at Ironhide, that is why I decided to avoid it.

+IM examples

+* formations stared as logic in component and scripts, moved to systems
+* show in fog while targeting (vultures sniper tower) is a super specific system only used by that tower

+Tips

+* if it is a super transversal feature, like walking, might be in a system
+* if it is super specific feature like one entity doing something in specific level, then script
+* if you don't know it is normally easier to start as script and scale it to a system, move data first to a component and then move the (or parts of the) logic to one or more systems
+* some times for a game a feature is broader than for other games, but if you make it a clean component+system then it is always better

+# Conclusions